ytmytm/Pi1551/docs/PI1551-TODO.md

 - add non-emulation disk-image mode like in Arduino tcbm2sd reference:
     - only for d71/d81/d82/d80
     - arduino does read only, but we can use the diskimage.c library for read/write
+        - write support for d64/71/81 was removed when porting to arduino, need to be brought back
         - d82/d80 need this developed according to VICE disk image docs, until then fail with WRITE PROTECT ON

 # Tests

-- test if starfilename works from any subfolder
+- test if `StarFileName` works from any subfolder
-- test if CD:<diskimage> works now
+- test if `CD:<diskimage>` works now
-- test if DLOAD after reset would work if OPEN15,8,15,"I":CLOSE15 is issued
+- test if DLOAD after reset would work if `OPEN15,8,15,"I":CLOSE15` is issued
     - I used only OPEN/CLOSE which my not trigger TCBM access
+    - same but try with `?DS$` instead
+- test if /RESET_3_3V needs a pullup to 3.3V
 - (done) stick in parobek, test 1551 fastloader
     ? stays on READY with on cursor after load, why ?
 - (done) test if switching to drive 9 works